TheThingsIndustries/generic-node-se/Software/lib/STM32WLxx_LoRaWAN/LoRaWAN/st_readme.txt

 ### V1.0.0/01-July-2016 ###
 ===============================
    + First R1.0.0 customized version for STM32Cube solution.
-   + Comissioning_template.h in /Conf contains all Lora Ids to connect on LoRa network It is provided as a template.
-It must be moved to /Projects/inc/ as Comissioning.h
+   + Commissioning_template.h in /Conf contains all Lora Ids to connect on LoRa network It is provided as a template.
+It must be moved to /Projects/inc/ as Commissioning.h
    + All files in Conf/src are provided as template and must be copied in /Projects/src.
    + All files in Conf/inc are provided as template and must be copied in /Projects/inc.
 		#if 0 and #endif must be removed to enable the template in the user directory